 Even though spider plants are, for the most part, harmless to cats, you’ll still want to keep them away from your feline.
 Cats may be fine munching on a few leaves, but your plant certainly won’t be!
 You don’t need to get rid of your spider plant altogether, though, and there are a few options to try first.

 The easiest way to keep your cat away from your spider plant is to simply hang in a place that is out of your cat’s reach.
-Of course, cats are expert climbers, and once they’ve got a taste for the spider plant, they’ll scale any heights to reach it, so it needs to be hung in a place where your cat can’t access it.
+Of course, cats are expert climbers, and once they’ve got a taste for the spider plant, they’ll scale any height to reach it, so it needs to be hung in a place where your cat can’t access it.
 Pruning the plant can also help, as your cat won’t have access to the long, overhanging leaves.

 Other options to try include cat deterrents.
 These sprays emit a harmless, odorless spray that will hopefully deter your cat somewhat.
 Of course, once they’ve got the taste for spider plants, these may not work.